-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS E18450-P85845 DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-ESPERION THERAPEUTICS, INC. The Board of Directors recommends you vote FOR the following: 1.
-Election of Class I Directors For Withhold Nominees: 1a.
-Daniel Janney 0 0 0 0 1b.
-Tim M. Mayleben 1c.
-Mark E. McGovern, M.D.
-0 0 For Against Abstain The Board of Directors recommends you vote FOR proposals 2 and 3.
-To approve the advisory resolution on the compensation of our named executive officers 0 0 To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 0 0 NOTE: The proxies are authorized to vote on such other business as may properly come before the meeting or any adjournment thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+The E the fo N THERAPEUTICS, INC. Board of Directors recommends you THIS PROXY CARD IS VALID ONLY W HEN SIGNED AND DATED.
+DETACH AND D ILLI OILL The E the fo • he fo Board of Directors recommends you ollowing: vote FOR Election of Class II Directors For Withhold - 1 Nominees: 1a.
+Jeffrey Berkowitz, J.D.
+0 0 1b.
+Antonio M. Gotto Jr., M.D., D.Phil.
+0 0 1c.
+Nicole Vitullo 0 0 The B he Board of Directors recommends you vote FOR proposals 2 and 3.
+For Against Absta 2.
+To approve the advisory resolution on the cor mpensation of our named ex xecutive officers 0 0 0 3.
+To ratify the appointment of Ernst & Young L .LP as our independent regis tered public accounting firm for the fiscal year ending Decem ber 31, 2018 0 0 0 NOTE: The proxies are authorized to vote on such other business as may pror perly come before the r neeting or any adjournment thereof.
+Nosco sign exactly as your name(s) appear(s) here oon.
+Whon signing as attor rnov executor admin nistrator, or other fiduciary, please give full title as such.
+Joint owners s should each agn p corpor ersonally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+If a corporate or partnership name by authorized offi ration or partnership, plea icer. ise sign in full